DavidNash2024/Win32xx/README.md

 classes in a similar style to MFC.</p>

 <p dir="auto">The code has been designed to run on a wide range of C++ compilers, including those
-from Microsoft, Borland and the free MinGW compiler from GNU.
+from Microsoft, Embarcadero and the free MinGW compiler from GNU.
 Win32++ supports all Windows operating systems, from Windows 95 through to Windows 11.
 It can be used to create both 32 bit and 64 bit applications.</p>
 <p dir="auto">Win32++ can be used to build applications based simple windows,
 dialogs, forms, and frames.
 The frames produced using Win32++ can have the following features.</p>
 <ul dir="auto">